 Freedman was tasked with localising the online video campaign for Germany, Spain, the Netherlands, Sweden and Norway – a requirement that involved the delivery of at least nine social edits for each local market, as well as TV edits for the UK and Germany, dynamic banners for Ireland and Norway, and static paid social assets.

 With a hard media deadline and large volume of creative assets – many of which were scheduled to go live just weeks after receiving the master files, Freedman responded with a flexible approach and led a staggered production schedule.

-“Usually we receive the master files and work on the UK and Ireland, before building out the other markets,” says senior account manager Alice Rees.
+“Usually we receive the master files and work on the UK and Ireland, before building out the other markets,” says Account Director Alice Rees.
 “In this instance, we had to turn around the Germany TVC spots first due to broadcast deadlines, so we prioritised that market before turning our attention to the other edits.
 Multiple deadlines with little room for movement required our linguistic brand guardians to work directly with the country managers to secure swift sign-offs wherever possible.”

 In terms of localising the videos, the client opted for subtitles as opposed to a voiceover in this instance, as it’s a song and a voice over would not be as effective.